Holiday PlanningShould Parents Buy Christmas Presents For School Staff?

 Buying Christmas Presents For The Entire Staff

-While chatting to a group of parents at our son’s school, one mentioned they bought Christmas presents for her son’s teachers.
+While chatting with a group of parents at our son’s school, one parent mentioned that she had bought Christmas presents for her son’s teachers.

 Immediately, my mind was focused on the word “teachers” because that meant more than one.